 The School of Nursing provides a broad array of outstanding Master of Science in Nursing (MSN) training options, including oncology training through the Pediatric Acute Care Nurse Practitioner Program.
 A one-of-a-kind program, this concentration offers students a strong foundation in normal development with a side specialization in pediatric oncology, including training to deliver comprehensive care to children with cancer and their families.
 The program is structured to develop physical assessment skills, clinical decision making, continuity of care, family interventions, health care policy collaboration, and transition care related to children with cancer.

-Many faculty members in the Department of Biostatistics and Epidemiology, as well as the Center for Clinical Epidemiology and Biostatistics (CCEB), are affiliated with the Cancer Control and Tobacco and Environmental Carcinogenesis Programs in the Abramson Cancer Center.
+Many faculty members in the Department of Biostatistics, Epidemiology and Bioinformatics, as well as the Center for Clinical Epidemiology and Biostatistics (CCEB), are affiliated with the Cancer Control and Tobacco and Environmental Carcinogenesis Programs in the Abramson Cancer Center.

-The Department of Biostatistics and Epidemiology provides MS and PhD degree training in Biostatistics, as well as MS and PhD
+The Department of Biostatistics, Epidemiology and Bioinformatics provides MS and PhD degree training in Biostatistics, as well as MS and PhD

 degree training in Epidemiology.